 If you post too many Reels in a day, your video will never go viral.
 You need to maintain a schedule and stick to it.

 Don’t post more than three times in a single day if you want to get any growth.
-You can be posting two times daily, once, or thrice.
+You can post two times daily, once, or thrice.

-As far as you maintain this schedule for as long as you can, then the algorithm will be in your favor.
+As long as you maintain this schedule for as long as you can, then the algorithm will be in your favor.

 Fix 8: Follow Trend